JZ-Azure/MyMSLearn/DP-900/1_Explore_core_data_concepts.md/README.md

 - **Database administrators** manage databases, assigning permissions to users, storing backup copies of data and restore data in the event of a failure.
   - A database administrator is responsible for the design, implementation, maintenance, and operational aspects of on-premises and cloud-based database systems.
   - The database administrator is also responsible for managing the security of the data in the database, granting privileges over the data, granting or denying access to users as appropriate.
+  - For example, back up the database and restore it when data is lost or corrupted.
 - **Data engineers** manage infrastructure and processes for data integration across the organization, applying data cleaning routines, identifying data governance rules, and implementing pipelines to transfer and transform data between systems.
   - A data engineer collaborates with stakeholders to design and implement data-related workloads, including data ingestion pipelines, cleansing and transformation activities, and data stores for analytical workloads.
   - They own the management and monitoring of data pipelines to ensure that data loads perform as expected.
+  - For example, define a data pipeline for an ETL process.
 - **Data analysts** explore and analyze data to create visualizations and charts that enable organizations to make informed decisions.
   - They're responsible for exploring data to identify trends and relationships, designing and building analytical models, and enabling advanced analytics capabilities through reports and visualizations.
   - A data analyst processes raw data into relevant insights based on identified business requirements to deliver relevant insights.
+  - For example, creating dashboards and reports.

 ## Data services